Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 Implementation Strategy

-Successfully integrating business coach VAs requires strategic planning, clear communication, and systematic onboarding.
+Success with VAs takes planning, clear communication, and good onboarding.

-Spend one week tracking all tasks you perform in your coaching practice.
-Identify 20-30 hours of weekly tasks most suitable for delegation.
-Prioritize repetitive, well-documented tasks that don't require specialized coaching expertise.
+Track all tasks for one week.
+Find 20-30 hours of tasks suitable for delegation.
+Focus on repetitive tasks that don't need your coaching expertise.

 Document Core Processes: